 Mistake 1: Cluttered Layouts Trying to fit two phones or a paragraph of text on one slide.
 Keep it simple.
 One phone, one headline.

-Mistake 2: Inconsistent Branding Using different font weights or background colors across different screenshots.
+Mistake 2: Inconsistent Branding Using different font weights or background colors across screenshots.
 This looks amateur.
-Use the template systems in tools like AppLaunchpad to enforce consistency [5].
+Pick a tool that enforces consistency across the set rather than re-deciding every time.

 Conclusion

-The quality of your screenshots is a direct reflection of the quality of your code in the eyes of the user.
-In 2026, you do not need to be a designer to have top-tier visuals.
-You simply need the right tool.
+The quality of your screenshots is a direct reflection of the quality of your app in the eyes of the user.
+In 2026, you don't need to be a designer to have top-tier visuals.
+You just need the right tool.

 Stop losing downloads to poor design.
 Audit your screenshots today and give your app the presentation it deserves.